 For the Vegans

-The Fifth Dimension has great options for vegans and vegetarians and is simply outstanding.
+The Fifth Dimension has great options for vegans and vegetarians.
+We popped in when a few friends who were based in San Marcos crossed the lake for a visit.
 The prices are a little higher than some of the more budget places but are absolutely worth it.
 From flatbreads and wraps to fresh smoothies, if you’re a veggie, this place is for you.
+And if you aren’t it’s still an outstanding restaurant!

 For the not-quite Vegans